-What Is a Minor (Child) Travel Consent Form?
+What is a Child Travel Consent Form?

 With the rise of cases of a child being abducted in custody cases by one parent, or a child being the victim of pornography and trafficking, the government and airlines have become extremely vigilant regarding children traveling.
 Before being allowed to go, they will be asked for a travel consent form if they are not with both parents.